6 Breathing Techniques to Reduce Anxiety and Stress

 Image source: Reproduction/Internet

 With the eyes closed and a comfortable posture, deep and regular breathing is maintained.
 Then, a tour is made through the set of muscle groups of the body.
-Each muscle group will be tensed in periods of three to ten seconds and then rest between ten and thirty, doing a series of three repetitions.
+Each muscle group will be tightened for three to ten seconds at a time, followed by ten to thirty seconds of rest before repeating the exercise three times.

 Also read: 5 Recipes to Exfoliate Your Skin With Baking Soda